 From a non-contentious perspective, Bronwyn provides advice to a variety of clients with regard to, inter alia, drafting of policies and furnishing guidance on disciplinary and grievance matters.
 She also regularly chairs disciplinary and grievance hearings and provides human resources and industrial relations-related advice to clients in respect of their personnel.

 In addition, Bronwyn assists clients in large scale restructuring exercises sometimes facilitated by the CCMA where she frequently achieves client’s objectives in restructuring their operations without any legal recourse.

-Bronwyn also furnishes legal advice in transactional work that relates to transfers of business and the implications of Section 197 of the Labour Relations Act, if they apply.
+Bronwyn also furnishes legal advice in transactional work that relates to transfers of business and the implications of Section 197 of the Labour Relations Act, if and where applicable.

 Due diligence in the transfer of a business is a necessary and important facet of any commercial agreement where a business is transferred as a going concern.
 Bronwyn has extensive experience in these investigations and has compiled reports for and on behalf of clients regarding sensitive topics such as racism in the workplace, sexual harassment and the performance or conduct of senior executives/management.

 Bronwyn obtained her LL.B. degree at Rand Afrikaans University (now the University of Johannesburg).
 She is chairperson of the firm’s Employment Equity Committee and facilitates and oversees both internal and external training.